Obstructions to approximating tropical curves in surfaces via intersection theory: Preliminaries

 Note that the above theorem does not depend on the initial choice of simplex $\Delta$ used to construct the compatible compactification in Example \ref{ex:comp}.
-We postpone the proof of Theorem \ref{thm:realiseInt} to present the following corollaries and examples.
+Following Theorem \ref{thm:realiseInt} we present some examples and immediate corollaries.

 \begin{example} Let $P$ be the tropicalisation of a uniform hyperplane $\P \subset (\CC^*)^3$ and let $L \subset P$ be the affine line in the direction $(1, 1, 0)$.
 It is the red curve depicted in Figure \ref{fig:planecurves}.
 Since $\P$ is uniform there is a unique simplex $\Delta$ yielding a degree $1$ compactification of $\P$.
 Using Definition \ref{def:localInt} we compute $L.L = -1$.
 This tropical line is approximable by a line $\L \subset \P$.
 Viewing $\P$ as a complement of four generic lines $\L_1, \dots, \L_4$ in $\CP^2$, then for some labeling of these lines, $\L$ is the line passing through the two points $\L_1 \cap \L_2$ and $\L_3 \cap \L_4$.
 Again see Figure \ref{fig:planecurves} for a real drawing of the five lines.
 The blow up of $\CP^2$ at the two points $\L_1 \cap \L_2$ and $\L_3 \cap \L_4$ gives the desired compactification $\tilde{\P}$.
 The proper transform of $\L$ in $\tilde{\P}$ is indeed a curve of self intersection $-1$. \end{example}